 Anyone asked to stop any harassing or offensive behavior is expected to comply immediately.

-If a participant engages in harassing behavior, staff may take any action they deem appropriate, including but not limited to: warning the offender, removing the offender from the workshop, and prohibiting their attendance at any future workshop, virtually or in person.
+If a participant engages in harassing behavior, event staff may take any action they deem appropriate, including but not limited to: warning the offender, removing the offender from the event, and prohibiting their attendance at any future DPOE-N event virtually or in-person.